libp2p/docs/content/concepts/multiplex/mplex.md

 stream multiplexers.
 Notably, mplex does not provide backpressure at the protocol level.

-mplex runs over a reliable, ordered pipe between two peers, such as a TCP socket or a Unix pipe.
+mplex runs over a reliable, ordered pipe between two peers, such as a TCP connection or a Unix pipe.
 Peers can open, write to, close, and reset a stream by sending messages with the appropriate [flag value](https://github.com/libp2p/specs/tree/master/mplex#flag-values).